-On behalf of the Board of Directors and staff of Columbia Basin Trust, I am pleased to submit the Columbia Basin Trust 2009/10-2011/12 Service Plan.
+On behalf of the Board of Directors and staff of Columbia Basin Trust, I am pleased to submit this update to the Columbia Basin Trust 2009/10-2011/12 Service Plan.
 This document was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The Board is accountable for its contents, including the selection of performance measures and targets.
-All significant assumptions, policy decisions, and identified risks as of January 21, 2009 have been considered in preparing our Service Plan.
+All significant assumptions, policy decisions, and identified risks as of August 14, 2009 have been considered in preparing our update to the Service Plan.
 The targets have been determined based on an assessment of Columbia Basin Trust's operating environment, forecast conditions, risk assessment and past performance.
+Our Summary Financial Outlook has been updated to reflect our most recent financial forecasts.